ahbernhardt/markdown-previewer/README.md

 ## Objective

-- Build a [CodePen.io](https://codepen.io) app that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/GrZVVO>.
+Build a [CodePen.io](https://codepen.io) app or other frontend framework that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/GrZVVO>.

-- Fulfill the below user stories and get all the tests to pass.
-Give it your own personal style.
-You can use any mix of HTML, JavaScript, CSS, Bootstrap, SASS, React, Redux, and jQuery to complete this project.
-You should use a frontend framework (like React for example) because this section is about learning frontend frameworks.
-Additional technologies not listed above are not recommended and using them is at your own risk.
-We are looking at supporting other frontend frameworks like Angular and Vue, but they are not currently supported.
-We will accept and try to fix all issue reports that use the suggested technology stack for this project.
-Happy coding!

-## User stories
+### User stories

 - [x] I can see a `textarea` element with a corresponding `id="editor"`.